 We all have mental health.
 We don’t all have a mental illness. we have not all experienced a mental health crisis.
-Sometimes you hear people talking, especially online, about how they had a crisis and sometimes I wonder if the term “mental health crisis” has become somewhat watered down and overused, much like the term… Read More Losing It: Our Mental Health Emergency” listed on 4OD.
+Sometimes you hear people talking, especially online, about how they had a crisis and sometimes I wonder if the term “mental health crisis” has become somewhat watered down and overused, much like the term… Read More Losing It: Our NHS on Mental Health

 January is well and truly underway halfway point of peak wintriness (definitely!).
 With lengthier stints of creepy darkness consuming our hours, it’s a very natural feeling to want to hibernate a bit.
 I think the bears have the right idea with this one.
 Unfortunately, we are not bears and the world does not stop for… Read More Beating the January Blues

 For anyone who knows me well, they know that September/October is a hard time of year and has been throughout the past decade.
 For a long time the underlying cause was assumed to be situational stress, with something always assumed to have been bothering me: an argument with my other half; studying was difficult; work… Read More Wake Me When September Ends

 As I sit here in my favourite alcove on campus, watching over the trees as the squirrels dance over the grass at the edge of campus, I realise that I have just two years left at uni.
 This seems like most of the course to a lot of people but I’ve been studying part time… Read More Back to Slaying School!